coeneisma/rowcolr/README.md

 ## Usage

-The primary function of `rowcolr` is `extract_values()`, which allows you to extract structured data from Excel files based on row and column label patterns.
+The primary function of `rowcolr` is `extract_values()`, which allows you to extract structured data from Excel files by identifying row and column labels.
+The function works by drawing a horizontal line from a detected row label and a vertical line from a detected column label.
+The value located at their intersection is extracted and stored.

 The package can be loaded with: